FIRST-Robotics-Competition/FTA-Notepad/docs/Apple_Silicon_Dev_Setup.md

 ![UTM networking settings](img/utm_networking.png)

-The DHCP range os 10.0.100.4-10.0.100.100 is intentional - the first address in the DHCP pool is used as the gateway device, so your windows host will pick up the .5 address.
-The MAC address can be whatever - it does not to match the one in the screenshot.
+The DHCP range os 10.0.100.4-10.0.100.100 is intentional - the first address in the DHCP pool is used as the gateway device, so your windows host will end up with the .5 address.
+The MAC address can be whatever - it does not need to match the one in the screenshot.

 You will also need to alter the Windows Firewall settings from their defaults to be able to access the web server from the Mac host: